jgollhardt/frstack/README.md

 # Install the ForgeRock Open Identity Stack (OIS)
 #

-NOTE: This is currently a work in progress.
-This currently works on Centos/Fedora using Vagrant, and on Google Compute Engine (GCE).
-Other combinations have not been tested.
+*NOTE: This currently works on Fedora using Vagrant.
+Google Compute Engine (GCE) and AWS are a work in progress.
+Other combinations have not been tested.*

-Installs the ForgeRock Open Identity Stack (OIS) on a guest VM image.
+Installs the ForgeRock Open Identity Stack (OIS) on a Vagrant guest VM image.
 Uses [Ansible](https://github.com/ansible/ansible) to automate the installation.
 This has been tested using [Vagrant](http://www.vagrantup.com/), but with modification it should also work on AWS or GCE.

 ## Installed products

-This will configure a Centos guest image to run the ForgeRock OIS stack.
+This will configure a guest image to run the ForgeRock Open Identity (OIS) stack.
 After completion guest will have the following configured:

-* haproxy to route ports 80/443 to various backend services
+* haproxy to route ports 80/443 to various backend services.
+A test SSL cert is installed
 * openidm running on port 9090 (proxied at  http://openam.example.com/openidm  and /openidmui )
 * opendj running on port 389.
-This is the user store.
+This is the user profile store.
 * openam running on port 8080 (proxied at https://openam.example.com/openam)
 * openig running on port 2080  (proxied at https://openam.example.com/openig/  Note  the trailing /!)
+* Policy agents installed (but not configured) for Apache and tomcat

 ## Quick Start